Fendy1999/Getting-and-Cleaning-Data/Tidy Dataset Codebook.md

 ### Codebook for Tidy.txt

-This codebook summarizes the result of data fields in : Numerictidy.csv: Numeric.
+This codebook summarizes the result of data fields in : tidy.txt.

 The tidy data contains 180 records, corresponding to 30 subjects’ average activity data for 6 types of activities.